 Based on a true crime podcast of the same name, ‘Dirty John’ originally aired on Bravo and was helped with greater viewership with Netflix.
 However, the show saw a visible boost in popularity when Connie Britton got nominated for a Golden Globe in the category for her turn as Debra Newell, a seemingly normal girl who falls for a handsome doctor and gets involved in a dangerous game of psychological manipulation.
 The show itself didn’t do all too well, but the performances of Eric Bana and especially Connie Britton, the latter gaining recognition far and wide, were especially appreciated.
 I personally am a complete sucker for true crime stories, and if you enjoyed the original podcast which in my opinion is in the same vein as ‘Serial’, you might just happen to like this one too.
-Regardless, the praise for Britton’s performance remains unanimously good, as does her chance at an Emmy nomination.
+Regardless, the praise for Britton’s performance remains unanimously good, despite her not landing a nomination.

-Although she hasn’t been nominated for an Emmy before, she has been the winner of a Golden Globe for ‘The Affair’, albeit the cry for her nomination this year in the best actress category for ‘Mrs. Wilson’, a three episode miniseries about a grieving widow discovering the many lives her husband led unbeknownst to her, is almost unanimous, owing to a very credible turn by her in the titular role.
+Although she hasn’t been nominated for an Emmy before, she has been the winner of a Golden Globe for ‘The Affair’, albeit the cry for her nomination this year in the best actress category for ‘Mrs. Wilson’, a three episode miniseries about a grieving widow discovering the many lives her husband led unbeknownst to her, was almost unanimous, owing to a very credible turn by her in the titular role.
 Although, much of it is told in flashbacks which I am not a fan of, her performance kept me hooked till the end of its three hour runtime.
-Following her excellent turn in ‘Luther’ that closed its airing this year too, the Emmys should finally be the talented actor’s passing into the big leagues.
+Following her excellent turn in ‘Luther’ that closed this year too, the Emmys finally couldn’t prove to be the vehicle for Wilson as we hoped it would have.